There’s still time to apply for Fall 2024 on Cal State Apply. The Fall 2024 undergraduate application deadline is extended to January 31, 2024.

 You can apply as a first-year student if you:

-- are on track to graduate with a high school diploma by fall 2023; OR
+- are on track to graduate with a high school diploma by Spring 2024; OR

 - graduated high school, but have not taken college courses beyond the summer after graduation.